Kitzbühel: 18th century to modern day

 The wars of the 18th and 19th century bypassed the town, even though its inhabitants participated in the Tyrolean Rebellion against Napoleon.
 Following the Treaty of Pressburg in 1805, Kitzbühel once more became part of Bavaria; it was reunited with Tyrol after the fall of Napoleon at the Congress of Vienna.
 Until 1918, the town (named Kitzbichl before 1895) was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district of the same name, one of the 21 Bezirkshauptmannschaften in the Tyrol province.

 When Emperor Franz Joseph finally resolved the confusing constitutional situation, and following completion of the Salzburg-Tyrol Railway in 1875, the town's trade and industry flourished.
 In 1894, Kitzbühel hosted its first ski race, ushering in a new era of tourism and sport.

+In 1924 Alban Ernan Forbes Dennis, a British diplomat and spy, with his wife, the novelist Phyllis Bottome, started the Tennerhof school in Kitzbühel.
+Based on the teaching of languages, the school was intended to be a community and an educational laboratory to determine how psychology (specifically the theories of Alfred Adler) and educational theory could cure the ills of nations.
+Among the pupils were the future authors Ralph Arnold, Nigel Dennis, Ian Fleming and Cyril Connolly.

-Kitzbühel was the town to host the remenants of the Nazi made Serbian collaborationist government the Government of National Salvation from 1944 to the end of the war.
+Kitzbühel was the town to host the remnants of the Nazi made Serbian collaborationist government the Government of National Salvation from 1944 to the end of the war.
 Kitzbühel also had the good fortune to remain undamaged from the ravages of the First and Second World Wars.

 Since the year 2000 the town has been a member of the Climate Alliance of Tyrol.

-In October 2019, a 25-year-old man in Kitzbühel shot and killed his ex-girlfriend, her family, and her new boyfriend after a dispute at a restaurant.

 The town's demographic evolution between 1869 and 2017 is shown in the list to the right.